slu-soc1120/slu-soc1120.github.io/content/docs/start_blackboard.md

 <br>

 ## How Do I Use Blackboard?
 Go to <a href = "http://blackboard.slu.edu" target = "_blank">the SLU Blackboard login page</a>.
 You may be prompted to use your username, password, and multi-factor authentication credentials when you login.
-On the landing page, look for either `FL2020 SOC-1120-01-Introduction to Sociology: Diversity and Health Emphasis` or `FL2020 SOC-1120-05 & SOC-1120-H05` depending on which section you are enrolled in.
+On the landing page, look for `SP2021 SOC-1120-02 & SOC-1120-H02`.

 <br>